 Description Useful Lives

+Building 50 years

-Building Medical equipment Transportation equipment 50 years 5 - 10 years 5 years
+Medical equipment 5 - 10 years

+Transportation equipment 5 years

 Office furniture and fixtures 5 years

+Dietary tools and equipment 3-5 years

 Determination of Realizable Amount of Deferred Tax Assets

 The Company reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
 Management assessed that the deferred tax assets recognized as of March 31, 2021 and December 31, 2020 will be fully utilized in the coming years.
 The carrying value of deferred tax assets as of those dates is disclosed in Note 21.